Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/BulkLoading.md

 # Bulk Loading #

+Bulk load is the process of loading batches of data from files already available at any stage into Snowflake tables.
+* You need to specify the table name where you want to copy the data, the stage where the files are, the file/patterns you want to copy, and the file format
-Bulk loading is used for migrating data from traditional data sources.
-Bulk loading uses a transactional boundary control which wraps each `COPY INTO` command into an individual transaction that can be rolled back if errors are encountered.
-Bulk loading uses user-managed compute resources (Virtual Warehouses) which affect the processing time and cost of data loading.
+* Bulk loading uses a transactional boundary control which wraps each `COPY INTO` command into an individual transaction that can be rolled back if errors are encountered
+* The information about the loaded files is stored in Snowflake metadata.
+You cannot COPY the same file again in the next 64 days unless you specify it (“FORCE=True” command)
+  * Renaming a previously ingested file in the stage does not modify the metadata so the file won't be re-ingested with the next `COPY INTO` command
+* Bulk loading uses user-managed compute resources (Virtual Warehouses) which affect the processing time and cost of data loading.
+* It supports data transformation while loading, using column reordering, column omission, casting, etc.
+  * some transformations like Flatten, Join, Group by, Filters or Aggregations are not supported.
+* You cannot Load/Unload files from your Local Drive, they need to be staged first
+* Using the Snowflake UI, you can only Load 50MB files.
+You can copy bigger files using SnowSQL
+* Organizing input data by granular path can improve load performance

+## Staging ##
 With bulk loading you can ingest files from your local filesystem or from the cloud.
-Both require either the creation of a named stage or using a table or user stage.

-The `PUT` command is used to copy files from a local filesystem into a stage.
+Files can be copied to a Snowflake stage using the `PUT` command:
-> Compression during a `PUT` operation uses the **local** machine's memory and `/tmp` directory disk space.
+* Compression during a `PUT` operation uses the **local** machine's memory and `/tmp` directory disk space.

-The `LIST` command can be used to list the files in the stage.
+* The `LIST` command can be used to list the files in the stage.

-When loading data from cloud storage it is generally recommended to create an external stage.
-If no stage is created, you will need to provide the location, credentials and decryption keys for each `COPY INTO` command.
+* When loading data from cloud storage it is generally recommended to create an external stage
+* If no stage is created, you will need to provide the location, credentials and decryption keys for each `COPY INTO` command.

 ## COPY INTO Command ##
-The `COPY INTO` command is used to load the data from the stage into the table.
-Snowflake will automatically load all files in the stage which have not been previously loaded.
-Metadata on which files have been loaded is kept around for about 64 days.
+The `COPY INTO` command is used to load the data from staged files an existing table.
+Snowflake will automatically load all files in the stage which have not been previously loaded
+* Metadata on which files have been loaded is kept around for about 64 days.
 > BEST PRACTICE: Files should not be kept in a stage for longer than 64 days

 If you want to load files regardless whether they were loaded before, you can use: